Kenwith Castle Halt railway station: History

-This was to have been the site of the junction for a line running over ten miles to Clovelly.
+This was to have been the site of the junction for a proposed line — the Bideford, Clovelly and Hartland Light Railway — running over ten miles to Clovelly.

 Infrastructure

 Kenwith Castle Halt had no platform or shelter and was sited at an ungated level crossing on the road to the castle; the gates had been removed in 1905.
 The line ran through a cutting at this point.
 No sidings or freight facilities were provided.

 Micro history

 In January 1901, the first train, with one carriage, ran from Bideford to Northam carrying a few friends of the Directors.